 What happens in your body and brain when you are traumatised?

 Most of the time your body routinely manages new information and experiences and you are not even aware of it.
 However, when something out of the ordinary occurs and you are traumatised by an overwhelming event or by being repeatedly subjected to distress your natural coping mechanism can become overloaded.
-Chemicals including adrenaline are generated by the nervous system, leading our brains to encode the emotional and bodily reactions at the time of the event, with a stronger emotional charge than any other everyday event.
+Chemicals including adrenaline and cortisol are generated by the nervous system, leading our brains to encode the emotional and bodily reactions at the time of the event, with a stronger emotional charge than any other everyday event.

 This overloading can result in disturbing experiences remaining frozen in your brain or being “unprocessed”.
 Such unprocessed memories and feelings are stored in the limbic system of your brain in a “raw” and emotional form, rather than in a verbal “story” mode.
 The limbic system maintains traumatic memories in an isolated memory network, associated with emotions and physical sensations, and are disconnected from the brain’s cortex where we use language to store memories.